 |Application period||Letters of acceptance to be sent by||Deadline for accepting the offer||Study right begins|

-The electronic application form can be found here (also in Finnish and Swedish) during the application periods.
+The electronic application form (also in Finnish and Swedish) is available during the application periods.
 Please, see below the sections 1-6 before filling the application.
-The possible questions concerning the call are to be sent to firstname.lastname@example.org.
+The possible questions concerning the call are to be sent to email@example.com.

 Kindly note that the applications, along with the required additional documents, must be submitted by the end of the application period.
 Applications are submitted via an electronic application form, which closes at 15:00 (Helsinki time, UTC+3) on the last day of the round of applications.